Mid April & into May | Lambing time on the farm

 Any new born lambs that were a bit slow to get going and sample some of their mother’s first milk or colostrum succumbed to the cold winds and needed a bit of TLC in the shed.
 When this happens, the ewe and lamb(s) have to be caught in the field or on the hill (mother being more of a problem to catch than the lamb at this stage) and shipped into the sheep shed by Ali on the quad bike.
 There the lamb is assisted in feeding from its mother (every 4 hours) until sufficiently recovered.

 New born lambs have special brown fat which helps them maintain body temperature in combination with their mother’s milk.
-Sometimes, if the lamb is more than 5 hours old and hasn’t found the milk supply, hypothermia (body temperature below normal) sets in and it needs glucose as well as a spell in the warming box as it is running so low on energy.
+Sometimes, if the lamb is more than 5 hours old and hasn’t found the milk supply, hypothermia (body temperature below normal) sets in and it needs glucose as well as being warmed (curled up by the radiator in the farmhouse kitchen) as it is running so low on energy.
 Without the glucose the lamb would warm up but would not survive as it’s blood sugar level is so low.
 After this treatment, it will recover quickly and can be tube fed it’s mother’s milk which is full of antibodies to give the immune system a kick start.
 There is a huge amount of job satisfaction in watching the change from freezing lamb to a frolicking one!

 One of our pet lambs, a two year old ewe or gimmer called Brenda lambed for the first time this spring.
 She is instantly recognisable by her funny stumpy horns and was born but abandoned in a terrible spring blizzard.
 She is showing great mothering skills considering she has been an orphan from birth.